-A. The board shall administer the Drug Precursor Act and by regulation may add substances to the list of drug precursors enumerated in Section 30-31B-3 NMSA 1978.
+A. The board shall administer the Drug Precursor Act and by regulation may add substances to the list of drug precursors enumerated in Section [3 of the Drug Precursor Act] 30-31B-3 NMSA 1978.
 The board shall promulgate regulations pursuant to the procedures of the Uniform Licensing Act.

-- B. In determining whether to add to the list of drug precursors a substance, material, compound, mixture or preparation that is generally recognized as safe and effective within the meaning of the Federal Food, Drug and Cosmetic Act or that has been manufactured, distributed or possessed in conformance with the provisions of an approved new drug application or an exemption for investigational use within the meaning of Section 505 of the Federal Food, Drug and Cosmetic Act, the board shall consider: - (1) whether the substance, material, compound, mixture or preparation is:
+B. In determining whether to add to the list of .151407.2

+drug precursors a substance, material, compound, mixture or preparation that is generally recognized as safe and effective within the meaning of the Federal Food, Drug and Cosmetic Act or that has been manufactured, distributed or possessed in conformance with the provisions of an approved new drug application or an exemption for investigational use within the meaning of Section 505 of the Federal Food, Drug and Cosmetic Act, the board shall consider:

+(1) whether the substance, material, compound, mixture or preparation is: